Top eight tips for sustainable living on a budget

 From reducing your carbon footprint to bringing down your energy bills, finding new ways to go green can be a very appealing idea.
 Here are our top eight tips for sustainable living on a budget when investing in a greener home.

-While it’s tempting to crank down the air conditioner when temperatures rise, ensure you are only using the appropriate amount of cooling and only when necessary.
-The Department of Energy recommends turning the thermostat to 78 degrees Fahrenheit‡ when you’re awake in the house.
+While it’s tempting to turn up the heat when temperatures drop, ensure you are only using the appropriate amount of cooling and only when necessary.
+The Department of Energy recommends turning the thermostat to 68 degrees Fahrenheit‡ when you’re awake in the house.
 When you aren’t at home, turn it up to as high a temperature as comfortably possible (check with your vet if you have pets).
 It’s estimated homeowners save 10% each year on heating and cooling by managing temperatures this way, which can be easier to do with a programmable device.
 Many modern thermostats also allow you to control the temperature of your home from an online dashboard.

 Start a compost pile